MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan-for-groups-governance.md

 - [Configure the expiration policy for Office 365 groups](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/groups-lifecycle)

 ### Group guest access
-Admins can control whether to allow guest access to Office 365 Groups for their whole organization or for individual Office 365 groups.
+Admins can control whether to allow guest access to Groups for their whole organization or for individual groups.
 They can also control who can allow guests to be added to groups.
 >[!Tip]
 >- Enable guest access at the tenant level.
 If needed, block for specific groups.
 >- Govern using allow/block guest domains, guest inviter role, access reviews, terms of use.